DNA-Evolutions/Docker-REST-TourOptimizer/README.md

 ### Setup the Anguar DNA Demo Application

 In this walkthrough, we let the demo application access the localhost as in **A)**.
-Next, you need to launch JOptTourOptimizer-Docker in a container as described in the JOptTourOptimizer [setup](#setup-jopttouroptimizer-docker).
+Next, you need to launch JOptTourOptimizer-Docker in a container as described in the JOptTourOptimizer setup.
 The page <a href ="http://localhost:8081 " target ="_blank ">http://localhost:8081</a> needs to be accessible.
-Further, the container needs to be started with the profile "cors" as described [here](#setup-jopttouroptimizer-docker) in **2)**.
+Further, the container needs to be started with the profile "cors" as described above.

 **1) Pulling the image:**